ryanachten/robic/README.md

 ## Building Robic

-- Run Expo Build against target platform `expo build:android -t apk`
+- Run Expo Build against target platform `expo build:android -t app-bundle`
 - You can then test the latest build on a real mobile device using the Expo Go application